 Check the fluid.
+Your power steering fluid reservoir may look like one of these two graphics.
 Refer to scheduled maintenance information.

 1. Start the engine and let it run until it reaches normal operating temperature.

 2. Turn the steering wheel left and right several times.